amitxv/PC-Tuning/docs/physical-setup.md

 - Disable XHCI Hand-off

+- If applicable, disable software installation options such as ASUS Armoury Crate

 - Set the primary graphics to dGPU instead of iGPU if applicable

 - Set PCIe link speed to the maximum supported such as ``Gen 3.0``.
 This may be represented as gigatransfers per second (GT/s)